 I began unraveling the sweater at the shoulders, and as I mentioned earlier, until I got to the bottom of the neckline, I just got a bunch of short lengths of yarn.
 Clearly the neckline had been cut out of the panel.
 That and the surface crochet chains resulted in the pile of bits at the top of this picture.
 Once I got below the neckline I started unraveling the main body and this went pretty smoothly.
 I had to put down a ball of yarn here and there as I worked since the sweater was striped and the ends weren’t cut between stripes.
 I used some knit clips to hold my balls of yarn together when I put them down.
-You can get knit clips with my affiliate link here.
+You can get knit clips here.

 This is what I had after I finished unraveling the front panel.
 I had the “plackets” and the ribbing, the short bits from the shoulders and surface stitches, and the balls of yarn from the main panel.
 I also eventually unraveled the “plackets” and ribbing sections.